scp756-221/course-site/docs/a6/page.md

 ## Analysis

+Answer the questions in your [submission document](#submission-document) using the data gathered.

-Our analysis in this assignment is not intended to be definitive or detailed.
+Your analysis in this assignment is not intended to be definitive or detailed.
 This assignment is an initial exploration to determine what factors *might* be worth further investigation and what architectural choices might not apply.
 We are not looking for regression analyses but simply for general guidelines.
 In practice, results such as these would guide further, more detailed work, including multiple runs rather than the single runs we made.

-Our intent here is to give some exposure to the kinds of issues that arise when matching an application to the machine architectures offered by a given cloud provider.
+The intent here is to showcase the issues that arise when matching an application to the architectures available in a typical cloud provider.

 ## Submission